leahaaa123/BI-analysis-Direct-Lithium-Extraction-Projects/README.md

 ## Project Purpose
-This project aims to provide detailed information on Direct Lithium Extraction (DLE) technologies and evaluate the investment potential across key lithium-producing regions.
-The goal is to assist investors in understanding the productivity of DLE technology for lithium extraction mining projects across various regions.
-The analysis incorporates both quantitative insights derived from Power BI dashboards and qualitative research, and the challenges and benefits associated with DLE mining projects
+This project aims to deliver comprehensive insights into Direct Lithium Extraction (DLE) technology through a combination of qualitative and quantitative analysis.
+Focused on data visualization using Power BI, the project explores key aspects of lithium extraction, production efficiency, and regional investment landscapes, with the following goals:
+- Enhance Understanding of DLE
+- Analyze Regional and Methodological Differences
+- Support Data-Driven Decision-Making

 ## Business Problem